-Receiving a solicitor’s letter that threatens to To take legal action in a civil case. you for To damage another person’s reputation by publishing or communicating false statements about them.
-The old common law distinction between libel (written and published defamation) and slander (spoken defamation) no longer has any legal significance. is extremely intimidating.
+Receiving a solicitor’s letter that threatens to sue you for defamation is extremely intimidating.
 Such threats are sometimes made to people and organisations that have commented on matters of political or public interest.
 Many of the defences discussed in this chapter apply to such comments.

 Free legal advice can be obtained from a community legal centre; see Chapter 2.4: Legal services that can help.